roast-cms/theme-sugar/README.md

 # react-sugar-styled
 ![GitHub version](https://badge.fury.io/gh/roast-cms%2Freact-sugar-styled.svg)
-> 🍬 Tools and magic numbers for styled-components theme used with roast-cms React components.
+> 🍬 Tools and magic numbers for styled-components theme used within roast-cms React components.

 ### What is this?